“Houston we have a problem.”

 -Sarah Lewis, The Rise

-Sounds counterintuitive, isn't?
-Well what if this is the only way out?
+Sounds counterintuitive, doesn’t it?
+Well, what if this is the only way out?